French toast is a simple enough recipe, but to make AMAZING French toast takes paying attention to a few key components.

 Can French Toast be Made Ahead of Time?

-You can keep slices of cooked French toast warm in a low oven for up to 1 hour.
-I find French toast is best served soon after it’s made.
-If you need to make it ahead of time, you might be better off with a casserole-style French toast recipe like this Lemon Blueberry Overnight French Toast Casserole.
+You can keep slices of cooked French Toast warm in a low oven for up to 1 hour.
+I find French Toast is best served soon after it’s made.
+If you need to make it ahead of time, you might be better off with a casserole-style French Toast recipe like my Lemon Blueberry Overnight French Toast Casserole.

 Products I Love for This Recipe: